-3.1.2 Coordinate with State agency partners to track implementation of the environmental justice policy for California's ocean and coasts on a quarterly basis.
-3.1.3 Upon adoption in 2022, require OPC staff to consider and provide an explanation of environmental justice implications and/or considerations for each OPC action or funding proposal, where applicable, prior to OPC adoption.
-3.1.4 In coordination with OPC's Equity Program Manager, develop at least one informational session per region to community partners on impacts, development, and implementation of environmental justice policy.
-3.2 throug ort transformative growth and equity awareness of the Council gh training opportunities and seeking members that reflect the nunities and diversity of California.
-Strate gies: 3.2.1 Identify and implement strategies to improve the diversity of OPC Councilmembers.
-3.2.2 Require annual equity training for OPC Councilmembers, including but not limited to, cultural humility training, training on historic and current injustices experienced by California Native American tribes, and training on historical redlining practices in California.
-3.3 Continue to increase public participation in ocean and coastal policy making.
-Strate gies: 3.3.1 Create pathways for direct engagement with public members representing environmental justice and tribal communities that can provide recommendations to help OPC best implement the OPC Equity Plan, upon adoption.
-Seek authorization for compensation and funding to public members and community partners involved in helping OPC accomplish the goals and objectives of this Plan.
-Create standing agenda item at every OPC meeting to provide updates on progress, Equity Plan implementation, or other relevant equity and environmental justice issues at the beginning of OPC meetings.
-3.3.2 Reduce barriers to public participation by increasing meeting accessibility for quarterly OPC council meetings.
-(See related Strategy 1.2.3) Continue providing an option for virtual public participation at Council meetings in a manner consistent with state law, once in-person meetings resume.
-Once in-person meetings resume, make Council meetings more geographically accessible across the state by adopting an annual meeting calendar that includes at least (1) Council meeting per year in more inland areas accessible by public transit to allow for greater participation.
-Explore ways to increase meeting accessibility through technology and adjusting meeting times.
-Once in-person meetings resume, seek assistance to ensure adequate technological access for public Councilmembers to participate in quarterly Council meetings, in a manner consistent with state law.
-Develop criteria to guide and disseminate informational materials in culturally-inclusive and accessible languages, such as languages spoken by those communities where funding is being prioritized or awarded.
-Provide guidance that easily explains the public participation process for Council meetings, including Council protocols, procedures, and public comments.
-3.4 Califo imple Califo rise, c ish partnerships with environmental justice communities and rnia Native American tribes to identify regional priorities and ment actions that address the impacts of climate change across rnia coastal watersheds, including but not limited to sea level oastal flooding, and increased coastal temperatures.
-(Objective ted from OPC Strategic Plan, Goal 2, Action 2.2, Target 2.2.2) gies: 3.4.1 Develop a regional and community needs assessment for relevant science and research programs at OPC to identify priority needs and actions for California's coast and ocean.
+- OPC's Equity Program Manager develops and presents at least one informational session per region to community partners on impacts, development, and implementation of OPC's environmental justice policy. - 3.1.2.
+Report implementation progress of OPC's environmental justice policy for California's coast and ocean on a quarterly basis.
+(See related Strategy 3.1.3 and 3.3.1 for application.) - 3.1.3.
+Require OPC staff to include findings in staff recommendations that provide an explanation of environmental justice implications and/or considerations for each OPC policy, program, action, or funding proposal, where applicable. - 3.2.
+Support transformative growth and equity awareness of the Council through training opportunities and by seeking members that reflect the communities and diversity of California, for ex-officio legislative and public seats.

+- 3.2.1.
+Identify and implement strategies to improve the regional and professional diversity of OPC Councilmembers to be inclusive of members with lived or work experience in communities disproportionately impacted by environmental injustices and social inequities. - 3.2.2.
+Require annual equity training for OPC Councilmembers, including but not limited to, cultural humility training, training on historic and current injustices experienced by California Native American tribes and environmental justice communities, and training on historical exclusionary zoning and residential practices in California. - 3.3.
+Continue to increase public participation in ocean and coastal policy making.

+- 3.3.1.
+Create a standing agenda item at every quarterly OPC Council meeting to provide progress updates on: Equity Plan implementation, or other relevant equity and environmental justice issues. - 3.3.2.
+Create pathways for direct engagement with public members representing environmental justice and tribal communities that can provide recommendations to help OPC best implement the OPC Equity Plan.
+Seek authorization for compensation and funding to public members and community partners involved in helping OPC accomplish the goals and objectives of this Plan. - 3.3.3.
+Reduce barriers to public participation by increasing meeting accessibility for quarterly OPC council meetings.
+(See related Strategy 1.2.3.) - Continue providing an option for virtual public participation at Council meetings in a manner consistent with state law, as in-person meetings resume. - As in-person meetings resume, make Council meetings more geographically accessible across the state by adopting an annual meeting calendar that includes at least (1) Council meeting per year in more inland areas accessible by public transit to allow for greater participation.
+Explore ways to increase meeting accessibility through technology and adjusting meeting times. - As in-person meetings resume, seek assistance to ensure adequate technological access for public Councilmembers to participate in quarterly Ocean Protection Council meetings, in a manner consistent with state law. - Develop criteria to guide and disseminate informational materials in culturally-inclusive and accessible languages, such as languages spoken by those communities where funding is being prioritized or awarded.

+- Provide guidance that easily explains the public participation process for OPC Council meetings, including Council protocols, procedures, and public comments. - 3.4.
+Establish partnerships with environmental justice communities and California Native American tribes to identify regional priorities and implement actions that address the impacts of climate change across California coastal watersheds, including sea level rise, coastal flooding, increased coastal temperatures, and the ocean-based economy.
+(Objective adapted from OPC Strategic Plan, Goal 2, Action 2.2, Target 2.2.2.)